- Islamic art - the most expensive Arabic and Islamic paintings

 Islamic art - the most expensive Arabic and Islamic paintings

 The ability to sell a painting for millions of dollars is not as easy as it looks, hence the overwhelming amount of "starving artists."
+To date, the most expensive abstract oil paintings ever sold is an abstract landscape by Willem de Kooning called Interchange, which sold for $300 Million in 2015.
 Long gone artists seem to be able to sell their paintings for so much more than any living artist, yet Arab paintings have been pushing their way into the art market and growing in popularity over the past decade.
-Here are nine of the most expensive Arab and Islamic paintings to ever be sold:
+Here are nine of the most expensive abstract art to ever be sold:

 1. Zainab bint Muhammad